Black Friday deals lure U.S. shoppers, biggest sales gains online

 Cruz Hernandez, a foreman at an aerospace firm, said he was comfortable with the U.S. economy and his own finances and plans to spend another $1,000 on holiday gifts - about the same as last year.

 A similar story played out online, where shoppers spent $643 million by 10 a.m.
 ET, up 28 percent from a year ago, according to Adobe Analytics, which tracks transactions at most of the top U.S. online retailers.
-Smartphone sales in particular helped the gains.
+Smartphone sales in particular contributed to gains.

 Foot traffic looked healthy at stores offering discounts, although detailed numbers on brick-and-mortar holiday sales will not be available for several days.